 How do I get started?

-Programs do not have to use the template, as long as the plan addresses the required categories.
-Programs wishing to use the current template can find a link in the appendix on pg.
-10 of the Academic Assessment Handbook.
+The Academic Assessment Handbook includes a template found in the appendix on pg.
+10. You can also view the template here.
+Programs are not required to use the template, as long as the plan addresses the required categories.
 If you choose your own format, please be sure to include a date on the Academic Assessment Plan.

 After appropriate review on the program and college/school level, the Academic Assessment Plan should be submitted to email@example.com for review by the Faculty Senate Academic Assessment Committee.

-When is our new program's assessment plan due?
+When is a new program's assessment plan due?

 Faculty should review both the UAA Curriculum Handbook and their college-level curriculum review guidelines for further information about when a review of their assessment plan by the AAC must be complete.

-How do we submit revisions to our assessment plan?
+How does a program submit revisions to its assessment plan?

 What if our program needs more assistance or guidance?